SS Valdivia (1886)

 SS Valdivia was a passenger ship that was built in England and launched in 1886 as Tijuca.
-She was renamed Valdivia in 1896, Tom G Corpi in 1908 and Flandre in 1909.
+She was renamed Valdivia in 1896, Tom G. Corpi in 1908 and Flandre in 1909.
 She had a succession of German owners until 1909, when she was bought by a French shipping company.
 She was scrapped in 1927.

-Valdivia is notable as the ship in which the German marine biologist Carl Chun undertook the Valdivia Expedition in 1898–99.
+Valdivia is the ship in which the German marine biologist Carl Chun undertook the Valdivia Expedition in 1898–99.

+This was the first of three Hamburg Süd ships to be named after Tijuca, a suburb of Rio de Janeiro.
+The second was a passenger and cargo steamship that was built for Hamburg Süd in 1899; seized by Brazil in 1917; and renamed Baependy.
+A U-boat sank her in 1942, with great loss of life.
+The third was a cargo steamship that was built in 1923 as Ludwigshafen for Norddeutscher Lloyd (NDL).
+Hamburg Süd chartered her from 1935, and bought and renamed her in 1938.
+She was surrendered to the United Kingdom in 1945; sold to Danish owners in 1946; renamed Marie Skou; and after a further change of owners and name; she was scrapped in 1959.